 The 2.4 GHz WiFi band is divided into 11 channels (at least in North America), but only channels 1,6, and 11 don’t overlap with another.
 Because there are effectively only three channels to choose from, what often happens is that multiple neighboring WiFi networks broadcast on the same channel, which becomes overcrowded and unable to deliver fast download and upload speeds.

-To determine which of the three non-overlapping WiFi channels is used the least, you can run NetSpot in Discover mode.
+To determine which of the three non-overlapping WiFi channels is used the least, you can run NetSpot in Inspector mode.
 In this mode, NetSpot collects every detail about surrounding WiFi networks and presents wireless data as an interactive table.

 Once you have located the least occupied channel, log in to your router’s admin interface, go to wireless settings, and tell your router to use it.
 Make sure to restart your router so that it starts broadcasting on the new channel.
-While you’re at it, you may also want to activate the 5 GHz WiFi band if your router supports it.
+While you’re at it, you may also want to activate the 5 GHz or 6 GHz WiFi band if your router supports it.

-Before you call your internet service provider and ask, “Why is my WiFi not working?” check if your WiFi router is updated to the latest version.
+Check if your WiFi router is updated to the latest version.
 An unpatched router may be full of security vulnerabilities, and it’s possible that your issues with random connection drops are actually caused by hackers trying to exploit them.

 If you’ve been using your WiFi router for some time, check when the last update was released.
 Many router manufacturers don’t support their product for nearly as long as they should, leaving their customers with unpatched devices and no way to secure them.
 Some routers are compatible with aftermarket firmware like DD-WRT or OpenWrt, but most low-end and mid-range routers that have stopped receiving updates need to be replaced with a newer model.